CRC RESEARCH, REHABILITATION AND ENVIRONMENTAL SCIENCE CENTER

 The full vision of the CRC facility will include the following:

-- Wildlife Veterinary Clinic/Rehabilitation Center: The CRC has become the Wildlife Triage and Response Team in southern Belize and understand the urgency for a wildlife clinic in southern Belize (currently there is only 1 in the whole country located in San Ignacio).
+- Wildlife Veterinary Clinic/Rehabilitation Center: The CRC has become the Wildlife Triage and Response Team in southern Belize and we understand the urgency for a wildlife clinic in southern Belize (currently there is only 1 in the whole country located in San Ignacio).
 Thus, we will have a wildlife veterinary clinic that can take care not only of crocs, but other wildlife that may be injured in the area.
-Rehabilitation enclosures for crocs, a temporary manatee enclosure and other rehab facility needs will be established so we can support emergency cases and be of assistance to our other rehabilitation partners elsewhere in-country.
+Rehabilitation enclosures for crocs and injured manatee, and other rehab facility needs will be established so we can support emergency cases and be of assistance to our other rehabilitation partners elsewhere in-country.
 We are already receiving supplies and equipment from a few private veterinarians, in addition have received support from the veterinarian team from the Santa Barbara Zoo, USA.